-Before applying for the project management examination, you must be certain you have met the eligibility criteria as defined by the project management Institute (PMI).
-In order to be eligible, there are certain educational and professional criteria that you meet.
+Before applying for the project management examination, you must be sure you have met the eligibility criteria as defined by PMI.
+You must meet specific educational and professional criteria to be eligible.

 The minimum educational requirement for eligibility is a diploma and, depending on your educational qualification, there are further professional requirements you have to fulfill.

-If your highest degree is a high school diploma, associate’s degree, or a global equivalent you require:
+If your highest degree is a high school diploma, associate’s degree or a global equivalent, you require the following:

-- A minimum of 36 months (three years) unique non-overlapping project management experience with a minimum of 3,600 hours spent leading and directing projects and
+- A minimum of 36 months (three years) unique non-overlapping project management experience with a minimum of 4,500 hours spent leading and directing projects

-What are the required steps for the PMP application (application process)?
+What are the required steps for the PMP application process?

 Every applicant must take the following steps when applying for the PMP examination: